-5110 ADAPTIVE PHYSICAL EDUCATION (PE PALS) - (CP)
+5110 ADAPTIVE PHYSICAL EDUCATION (PE PALS) (GR 11-12) (Sem)- (CP)

-PREQ: Recommendation of the special services department
+PREQ: Recommendation of the special services department and School Counselor

-The purpose of P.E.
-Pals is to provide our adaptive physical education students with peer tutors/"coaches."
+P.E.
+Pals is a wellness class to provide our adaptive physical education students with peer tutors/"coaches".
 This program provides opportunities for P.E.
-Pals to serve as mentors/role models for students with special needs, as well as to bond with students whom they might not otherwise have opportunities to become friends with.
+Pals to serve as mentors/ role models for students with special needs.
+Social skills are integrated in all activities, and students are encouraged to maximize their abilities as they engage in a variety of modified sport activities.
+This is a physical education class which has been adapted or modified, so that it is as appropriate for the person with a disability as it is for a person without a disability.